Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: Introduction

 where $\chi(\Sigma)$ denotes the Euler number of $\Sigma$, and $\deg\,D=\sum_j\,(\alpha_j-1)$ the degree of the divisor $D$.
 A classical problem is whether there exists a conformal metric on $\Sigma$ of constant curvature $K$ representing the divisor $D$.
 If $K\leq 0$, then the unique metric exists if and only if the left hand side $\chi(\Sigma)+\deg\,D\leq 0$; see \cite{MO88, Tr91}.

-If $\chi(\Sigma)+\deg\,D>0$, or equivalently $K>0$, the problem turns to be quite subtle and is still open now, except that there are some partial results.
+If $\chi(\Sigma)+\deg\,D>0$, or equivalently $K\equiv 1$ if we multiply the original metric by some constant, the problem turns to be quite subtle and is still open now, except that there are some partial results.
 Troyanov \cite{Tr89} considered the case of two points on the sphere and proved that the necessary and sufficient condition in this case is $\alpha_1=\alpha_2$.
-A more general result also due to him \cite[Theorem 4]{Tr91} says that there exists a metric of constant positive curvature if Luo and Tian \cite{LT92} proved that the above condition is also necessary and the metric is unique, provided that $\Sigma$ is a sphere and all singular angles lie in $(0,\,2\pi)$.
-In case that $\Sigma$ is a sphere and the divisor $D$ contains three points, Eremenko \cite{Er04} and Furuta-Hattori \cite{FH} gives a necessary and sufficient condition for the existence of the metric, which is also unique.
-In particular, the metric of constant curvature $K\equiv 1$, which represents an effective ${\Bbb Z}$-divisor supporting at three point, is the pullback under some rational function of the standard metric $g_{\rm st}:=\frac{4|dw|^2}{(1+|w|^2)^2}$ on the Riemann sphere ${\overline {\Bbb C}}={\Bbb C}\cup\{\infty\}$.
-We at first generalize this corollary due to Eremenko to general effective divisors on the sphere.\\
+A more general result also due to him \cite[Theorem 4]{Tr91} says that there exists a metric of constant positive curvature if